Functions

 Personalisation

-Stacks allows you to build highly personalised impact services.
+Journeys allows you to build highly personalised impact services.
 You can store responses from users momentarily in variables while the conversation happens, or more permanently against the user's contact profile.

 Save a response and use it in conversation